alexa-js/alexa-app/README.md

 String request.type()

-// return the value passed in for a given slot name String request.slot("slotName")
+// return the value passed in for a given slot name
+// if the slot is a custom slot, and the user says a synonym, this will return the main value rather than the synonym String request.slot("slotName")

 // return the Slot object